-The issue here, especially with them dismissing it as a nonissue is that for years the same companies pushed it so far and hard.
+The issue here, especially with them dismissing it as a nonissue, is that for years the same companies pushed it so far and hard.
 There was no end of talk about next-generation graphics on each new console generation.
-Pushing the boundaries was what they sold to the public that they needed the highest and best in graphics to get the utmost gaming experience.
+Pushing the boundaries was what they sold to the public.
+They needed the highest and best graphics to get the utmost gaming experience.

-“We tried to make everything more cinematic and more realistic," said Cevat Yerli, Crytek president and CEO back in 2007
+“We tried to make everything more cinematic and more realistic," Cevat Yerli, Crytek president and CEO in 2007

-That statement can be viewed as a way that many games were marketed over this era.
-Crysis was the bleeding edge in many ways; in fact its development process going hand in hand with new DirectX 10 and Vista meant that when it was released you’d have to buy a whole new computer to get the best performance out of it.
-Each console generation was similarly designed and often demos were about wowing the audience with the graphics.
+That statement can be viewed as a way that many games were marketed during this era.
+Crysis was the bleeding edge in many ways; in fact, its development process going hand in hand with the new DirectX 10 and Vista meant that when it was released, you’d have to buy a whole new computer to get the best performance out of it.
+Each console generation was similarly designed, and often demos were about wowing the audience with the graphics.

-Today it seems between cost for consoles and PCs being more powerful than ever that a snag has been hit.
-In fact on discussions of whether or not 1080p and 60 fps should be a target, Ubisoft – who now develop Far Cry - has some different views about it going forward.
-Their lead creative director for Far Cry 4, Alex Hutchingson said “It’s certainly not something I care about in a game.”
+Today it seems between the cost of consoles and PCs being more powerful than ever that, a snag has been hit.
+In fact, on discussions of whether or not 1080p and 60 fps should be a target, Ubisoft – who now develops Far Cry - has some different views about it going forward.
+Their lead creative director for Far Cry 4, Alex Hutchingson, said: “It’s certainly not something I care about in a game.”
 Far Cry is going to be set at 1080p and 30 FPS.

-That isn’t the only issue from Ubisoft lately as Assassin’s Creed: Unity has been in the news for it partially due to locking at 900p and 30 fps.
-Nicolas Guérin, their world Level Designer said the following on it "At Ubisoft for a long time we wanted to push 60 fps.
-I don't think it was a good idea because you don't gain that much from 60 fps and it doesn't look like the real thing.
-It's a bit like The Hobbit movie, it looked really weird.”
+That isn’t the only issue from Ubisoft lately, as Assassin’s Creed: Unity has been in the news for it partially due to locking at 900p and 30 fps.
+Nicolas Guérin, their world Level Designer said the following on it "At Ubisoft for a long time, and we wanted to push 60 fps.
+I don't think it was a good idea because you don't gain that much from 60 fps, and it doesn't look like the real thing.
+It's a bit like The Hobbit movie, and it looked really weird.”

-The Creative Director for Assassin’s Creed: Unity Alex Amancio added, "30 was our goal, it feels more cinematic.
-60 is really good for a shooter, action adventure not so much.
+The Creative Director for Assassin’s Creed: Unity, Alex Amancio, added, "30 was our goal.
+It feels more cinematic.
+60 is really good for a shooter, but action adventure, not so much.
 It actually feels better for people when it's at that 30fps.
 It also lets us push the limits of everything to the maximum.”

-For years they have pushed the boundaries and told everyone to upgrade the software so they can run it – and now that the consoles can’t consistently do it they are coming up with reasons.
-In fact here we can see the different Ubisoft studios are disagreeing somewhat as Alex Amancio’s quote would seem to say Far Cry should run at 60 fps… but Alex Hutchingson is releasing it at 1080p and 30 FPS.
+For years they have pushed the boundaries and told everyone to upgrade the software so they can run it – and now that the consoles can’t consistently do it, they are coming up with reasons.
+In fact, here we can see the different Ubisoft studios disagree somewhat as Alex Amancio’s quote would seem to say Far Cry should run at 60 fps… but Alex Hutchingson is releasing it at 1080p and 30 FPS.

 Nor is Ubisoft the only one to hide behind the ‘it’s more cinematic’ reasoning.
 Jason X – a senior producer at Bethesda – said that they were targeting 30 FPS as it made more sense for a survival horror game.
-While on PC Bethesda has patched it up to 60 and is officially supporting that, it took a lot of outcry for that to happen.
+While on PC, Bethesda has patched it up to 60 and is officially supporting that.
+It took a lot of outcries for that to happen.

-In a lot of ways there are two different issues here that tie into the same point about graphics.
-The first is resolution and the second is Frames per Second.
+In a lot of ways, there are two different issues here that tie into the same point about graphics.
+The first is resolution, and the second is Frames per Second.
 Resolution is, in my opinion, directly traceable to the years of pushing graphics and going on about how shiny the graphics were.
 To now be saying it doesn't matter after you sold that way for so long is inevitably going to bring some kickback.
-You created a situation where the consumer is constantly expecting better and better graphics and sold it to them that way and now you no longer seem to be able to.
-In the long term, it may work out better as people focus on game play and art style but it should surprise no one that people are upset on this.
+You created a situation where the consumer is constantly expecting better and better graphics and sold it to them that way, and now you no longer seem to be able to.
+In the long term, it may work out better as people focus on gameplay and art style, but it should surprise no one that people are upset about this.

-So in short the game developers made this bed by constantly selling on improving graphics and now that hardware is flat lining some, have to live with it.
-My suggestion is to be forthright about it, work on your console ones and when you port it over to PC, don’t try selling a used bill of goods.
+So, in short, the game developers made this bed by constantly selling on improving graphics, and now that hardware is flat-lining, some have to live with it.
+My suggestion is to be forthright about it, work on your console ones, and when you port it over to a PC, don’t try selling a used bill of goods.